Darwin Initiative

 Historical Context

-The Darwin Initiative has been running for over 30 years.
-Round 31 awarded funding to 47 new projects (announced October 2025).
+The Darwin Initiative is a long-running UK government grants scheme.
+Round 31 funded 47 new projects announced October 2025.
 Round 32 is expected to launch in May 2026 with projects starting April 2027.
-The scheme is administered by NIRAS on behalf of the UK government's Biodiversity Challenge Funds.
+The scheme has funded hundreds of projects across biodiversity conservation and poverty reduction since its inception.
+It is part of the UK Biodiversity Challenge Funds (BCFs) family alongside IWTCF, Darwin Plus, and BCFs.

 Why it was added